digital-phoenix/Highschool-Games/Space Taxi/Readme.md

 Pick up passengers by landing on the platform their on and take them where they want to go,

 #Note
 To land on the platform you have to hit it from above.
-If you hit it from any other direction then you'll die.
+If you hit it from any other direction you'll die.
 <br>This is the only game I made during highschool that had the levels in an external file.